Impact Measurement & Management (IMM) – what is it and why should you care about it?

 If you would like to learn more about the Theory of Change, check our other resources.

 Another important element of IMM is choosing the relevant metrics & indicators, & setting up your targets for each of them.
+This will help you understand the clear impact of your projects.
 The extent to which you would measure (output or outcome or depth), & the metrics you choose should allow you & your stakeholders to

 - See the impact your intervention created